-These awards are part of the Humanities Center’s Veterans’ Voices program that draws on the power of the humanities to call attention to the contributions and often-missed stories of Veterans.
+This award is part of the Humanities Center’s Veterans’ Voices program that draws on the power of the humanities to call attention to the contributions and often-missed stories of Veterans.
 This program empowers all Minnesota Veterans to speak in their own voices through storytelling, art, theater, discussion groups and more—amplifying the voices of Veterans throughout our state and helping to bridge the Veteran-civilian divide.

 The Veterans’ Voices Award Ceremony is made possible by the Arts and Cultural Heritage Fund from the State of Minnesota.
-Sebastian Junger’s keynote appearance was made possible by a private donation.

 The Minnesota Humanities Center is a 501c3 nonprofit and relies on the generous donations of its supporters and participants.
 Please consider supporting the work of MHC and events like the Veterans’ Voices Award Ceremony – every donation helps empower people to understand each other better through the humanities.
 Thank you!